 - Company culture

 Diversity and

+- inclusion

 - Sustainable procurement

-- Diversity and inclusion

 - Skills and training

 CONTRIBUTION TO SDGS

 n light of national skills shortages during the last year, our role as an employer and trainer has become even more important.

 We've invested further in apprenticeships, work placements, graduate programmes and university partnerships.
 Looking to the future pipeline of talent, we've also enhanced our school outreach, with learning resources and Redrow Ambassadors supporting pupils in regions of low social mobility.